Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

     # ... other settings
 ```

-It is strongly recommended to view the
+It is strongly recommended to review the
 [jobs documentation](14-batch-shipyard-configuration-jobs.md) which contains
 more extensive explanations for each `federation_constraints` property and
 for other general job and task options not shown here.